Looking for an easy lunchbox idea using leftovers as kids return to school?

-We all want our kids to enjoy healthy eating, especially vegetables.
+We all want our kids to enjoy healthy food, especially vegetables.

-But, with busy schedules it can be tricky to find the time for new nutritious ideas that will help kids reach their recommended five serves of veggies a day.
+But, with schedules getting busier as we move to COVID-normal, it can be tricky to find the time for new nutritious meal ideas that will help kids eat their recommended five serves of veggies a day.
+In this article we look at:

 Veggie quesadillas can be made the night before with your leftover vegetables – whether they were stir fried, roasted or steamed.